goauthentik/authentik/website/integrations/services/nextcloud/index.md

 The OpendID Connect discovery endpoint is queried by Nextcloud and contains a list of endpoints for use by both the relying party (Nextcloud) and the authenticating user.

 :::note
-If you are configuring an unsecure (http) discovery endpoint, Nextcloud will, by default, refuse to connect to it.
+If you are configuring an insecure (http) discovery endpoint, Nextcloud will, by default, refuse to connect to it.
 To change this behaviour, you must add `allow_local_remote_servers => true` to your `config.php`
 :::

 :::note